 The Recovery Village offers an advanced approach to substance abuse treatment that combines therapy, medical care, and wellness programs which treat the whole person.
 Clients are given access to top of the line medical care for detox as well as the support required to make important life changes.
 Patients receive a comprehensive evaluation at admission which includes a thorough clinical, medical, and nutritional assessment.
 Patients are assessed with medical and lab tests as well as psychological and psychiatric evaluations.
 Clients with co-occurring psychiatric or medical conditions are given the care they need while in a treatment environment.

-The Recovery Village’s multidisciplinary approach to substance abuse treatment is one that has shown great success, and that is now backed up by a study proving the effectiveness of a collaborative addiction treatment program.
+The Recovery Village’s multidisciplinary approach to substance abuse has shown great success, and that is now backed up by a study proving the effectiveness of a collaborative addiction treatment program.
 Contact one of our addiction specialists now to learn about admissions or to discuss any other questions about our addiction treatment services.